linhpduc/callrouter/README.md

 In combined trie, each node in trie will store a hashmap of `<operator: price>`.

-With a certain phone number, traverse the nodes until it reaches the leaf node, browse the nodes until reaching the leaf node, at each step, save the most recent price of each operator (if any).
+With a certain phone number, traverse the nodes until reaching the leaf node, at each step, save the most recent price of each operator (if any).

 In the end, we have a **hashmap** that stores the prices of all the operators whose prefix matches that phone number.
 The last thing is to determine which price is the cheapest in this **hashmap**.